nchePortfolio/cusProSe/docs/psd_introduction.md

 ## Annotation
 ### Selection of matching domains
-The annotation step is required to assign domains from the HMM profile domain database that match to sequences in the protein database.
-Since domains of interest are those used to defined protein families in the YAML file set of rules, those domains are first fetched from the user-given HMM domain profile database and a new temporary one is created to reduce the computation time.
-The annotation procedure uses hmmsearch to search for each of these HMM domain profile against the protein database of interest.
+The annotation step is required to assign domains from the HMM profile database matching sequences in the protein database.
+The annotation procedure uses hmmsearch to search for each of the HMM domain profile present in the YAML rules file against the protein database of interest.
 All matching sequences with an E-values<sup>a</sup> less than 0.01 (default value) and an expected accuracy per residue of the alignment<sup>b</sup> above or equal to 0.6 (default value) are then retrieved.

 <div class="admonition note">
     <p class="first admonition-title">